SoaringMoon/WaifuNetwork/Archive/Threads/Cuddling Robot.md

 # 11
 >>619
 Indeed. robosnekwaifus will be better than rather lamias due to their ability to cook properly.
-[spoiler] Don't get me wrong lamias are good girls too but those girls can't cook worth a damn.
-They can't taste anything! robowaifus would be able to response to their husband's taste and have artificial taste buds.  [/spoiler]
+%% Don't get me wrong lamias are good girls too but those girls can't cook worth a damn.
+They can't taste anything! robowaifus would be able to response to their husband's taste and have artificial taste buds.  %%
 Do any images exist of robosnekwaifus?

 # 12